mrjackyliang/homebridge-adt-pulse/README.md

 The API relies on the ADT Pulse Web Portal (powered by Icontrol One, owned by ICN Acquisition LLC, an indirect subsidiary of [Alarm.com](https://alarm.com))

 To use this plugin, here are three simple steps you need to follow:
-1. Run `npm install homebridge-adt-pulse`
+1. Run `npm install homebridge-adt-pulse`.
-2. Configure this plugin using the [configuration example](#configuration)
+2. Configure this plugin using this [sample](#configuration) for guidance.
-3. Restart Homebridge and see magic happen 😁
+3. Restart Homebridge and see magic happen!

 Another option is to search for `adt-pulse` using Onzu's [Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x).
 Afterward, you can proceed to configure this plugin through the configuration UI available in the "Plugins" tab.